-With the announcement of their bigger brothers in the Manchester Phoenix having a fall out with their rink owners in Altrincham over ice time and other reasons, it saw the Sledge team practically fending for itself and made the conscious effort to not be drawn into the argument and play their games on the road.
+With the announcement of their bigger brothers in the Manchester Phoenix having a fall out with their rink owners at Altrincham, over ice time and other reasons, it saw the sledge team practically fending for itself and made the conscious effort to not be drawn into the argument and play their games on the road.

-Their home games were played out of Deeside in North Wales, another in Hull where they were the home side against..Hull!
-And their remaining two games were played in the now-defunct Fylde Ice Coast Arena, just outside Blackpool.
+Their ‘home’ games were played out of three separate locations, Deeside in North Wales, Hull, where they were the home side against…Hull!
+And their remaining two games were played out of the now-defunct Fylde Ice Coast Arena, just outside Blackpool.

-It was a case of trying to make the best out of a bad situation and meant that the side could continue on and see out the season as they posted three wins, with most notably the 4-0 win in Hull over the hometown Kingston Kestrels being the stand-out result of the season.
+It was a case of trying to make the best out of a bad situation and meant that the side was able to see the season out and even posted three wins on the year, with their most notable result being a 4-0 win in Hull over the hometown Kingston Kestrels, as the stand-out result of the season.

-However after the season ended, it saw the Sledge side waiting on what the senior side did and with the proposed plans of a new Ice Rink to be built in Central Manchester for the Phoenix in mind, it saw hopes being nothing more than pipe dreams and had the council refusing to give the go-ahead.
+However, after the season ended, it saw the sledge side waiting for the outcome of their senior side in the Phoenix, and their proposed plans of a new Ice Rink to be built in Central Manchester with the Phoenix in mind.
+As it was, it saw those hopes being nothing more than pipe dreams and saw the council refusing to give the go-ahead.

-That ultimately put the final nail in the coffin for the Manchester Phoenix Ice Hockey club as a whole, and that left the sledge team in a quandary over what to do.
-With no home, no team name with the Phoenix folding and a very bleak future indeed for the remaining members of the club, it saw the team virtually on the edge of disbanding and going their separate ways.
+That ultimately, put the final nail in the coffin for the Manchester Phoenix Ice Hockey club as a whole, and also left the sledge team in a quandary over what to do.
+With no home, no team name with the Phoenix folding, it saw a very bleak future indeed for the remaining members of the club and saw the team virtually on the edge of disbanding and going their separate ways.